Everything to Do, See, and Eat on the Delaware River Waterfront This Season

 Blue Cross RiverRink Summerfest

-Skating is only part of what’s happening at Summerfest.
-There’s also a midway with rides (a 60-foot-tall Ferris wheel offering a bird’s-eye view of the river, a bungee-trampoline attraction, and a carousel), nine holes of mini golf, and carnival games (win stuffed animals and random toys!).
+Of course, skating is only part of what’s happening at Summerfest.
+There’s also a midway with rides: a 60-foot-tall Ferris wheel offering a bird’s-eye view of the river, a bungee “moon bounce,” and a double-decker carousel.

-Plus, Summerfest has an indoor arcade with plenty of old-school games (two-player Space Invaders!) and new favorites.
-Rides and games are pay-as-you go — a ticket booth will get you access to rides and golf — and all the midway attractions are cash-only.
+You’ll also find 18 holes of mini golf, and carnival games to win stuffed animals and random toys.
+Plus, there’s an indoor arcade with plenty of old-school games (two-player Space Invaders!) and new favorites.
+Rides and games are pay-as-you go — you’ll find a ticket booth on site for golf and rides.

-If you’re hungry, you can grab carnival-style concessions outside (think funnel cake, fried Oreos, cotton candy, and ice cream) or head into the Lodge where you’ll find a bar, a taco stand, and a Chickie’s & Pete’s outpost serving (what else?) crab fries.
+If you’re hungry, you can grab carnival-style concessions outside (think funnel cake, fried Oreos, cotton candy, and ice cream).
+Or head into the Lodge where you’ll find a bar, a taco stand, and a Chickie’s & Pete’s outpost serving their signature Crabfries, plus seafood, cheesesteaks, and wings.

 Spruce Street Harbor Park

-Spruce Street Harbor Park / Photograph by M. Fischetti for Visit Philadelphia
+Live music at Spruce Street Harbor Park / Photograph by BeauMonde Originals

-You might have to stake out a spot here on busy weekends, but SSHP is a prime place for lazing about, courtesy of colorful hammocks throughout the park.
+A key feature of SSHP?
+The colorful hammocks.
+You might have to stake out a spot here on busy weekends, but this is a prime place for lazing about.
 If you really want to guarantee yourself and your friends a spot, you can reserve one of the park’s hammock lounges in advance.
+Looking to sip something on the hammocks?
+Head to the Lazy Hammock bar, offering seasonal cocktails and local beer on a floating barge.

 Independence Seaport Museum